microsoft/vscode-docs/docs/languages/rust.md

 **macOS**

-You may need to install the XCode toolset via
+You may need to install the XCode toolset by running `xcode-select --install` in a terminal.
 -->